-Lauren Eagan is the Founder and Managing Attorney at Eagan Immigration.
-Mrs. Eagan’s practice encompasses all areas of immigration law, with a special focus on obtaining permanent residence (green cards) for foreign spouses of U.S. citizens – even in the most complex cases.
-She is fluent in Spanish and has worked with individuals and companies from more than 30 different countries.
+Lauren Eagan is the Founder and CEO of Eagan Immigration.
+Ms. Eagan’s practice encompasses all areas of immigration law, but her primary focus is finding solutions in cases other attorneys have deemed hopeless.
+In even the most difficult cases, she uses a combination of creativity and strategy to find solutions others thought were impossible, helping hundreds of undocumented immigrants obtain legal status.
+She is fluent in Spanish and has worked with individuals from more than 30 different countries.

-Mrs. Eagan also has extensive experience representing the vulnerable populations, including asylum-seekers, refugees, victims of violent crimes, and survivors of domestic violence.
-Mrs. Eagan has represented asylum seekers from around the world, including Central America, the former Soviet Union, and the Middle East.
-She has litigated cutting-edge asylum claims based on gender-motivated violence, LGBT status, and gang violence, among many others.
-Mrs. Eagan has extensive experience in Violence Against Women Act cases and U visas, and she feels fortunate to have been of service to many individuals and families who have thrived after facing terrifying and violent situations.
+Ms. Eagan also has extensive experience representing the vulnerable populations, including victims of domestic violence, individuals who have been mistreated at work, victims of violent crime, and asylum-seekers.
+She has extensive experience in Violence Against Women Act cases, T visas for victims of trafficking, and U visas for victims of violent crimes.
+Ms. Eagan has litigated cutting-edge asylum claims based on gender-motivated violence, LGBT status, and gang violence, among many others.
+She feels fortunate to have been of service to many individuals and families who have thrived after facing terrifying and violent situations.

-Mrs. Eagan is a member of the District of Columbia Bar and the State Bar of California and is licensed to practice law before the Court of Appeals of the District of Columbia, the Supreme Court of California, the Department of Homeland Security, and Immigration Courts nationwide.
-She is an active member of the American Immigration Lawyers Association and its Washington D.C. and San Diego chapters.
+Ms. Eagan practices federal immigration law before the Department of Homeland Security and Immigration Courts nationwide.
+She is an active member of the American Immigration Lawyers Association and its Washington D.C. and Seattle chapters.
 She is fully bilingual in Spanish, and she frequently gives presentations and workshops in the community and for professional organizations on various topics in immigration and nationality law in both English and Spanish.

 Juris Doctor, 2011

 San Diego, California

 University of Washington